RossTarrant/RossTarrant/README.md

 2. _Rock Paper Scissors Game (Using JavaScript)_ https://rosstarrant.github.io/rock-paper-scissors/
 3. _Recipes Page (Using basic HTML)_ https://rosstarrant.github.io/odin-recipes/

-🔭 **I’m currently working on...** updating my Rock Paper Scissors with a graphical user interface.
+:pencil2: **I’m currently working on...** updating my Rock Paper Scissors with a graphical user interface.

-🌱 **I’m currently learning...** how I can use Javascript to manipulate the DOM.
+:man_student: **I’m currently learning...** how I can use Javascript to manipulate the DOM.

 📫 **How to reach me:** You can email me at - rosstarrant3@gmail.com